Skip to main content

 Data center GPUs

-Enterprises rely on data center GPUs for large-scale AI inference and High-Performance Computing (HPC) workloads.
+Enterprises rely on data center GPUs for large-scale AI inference and high-performance computing (HPC) workloads.
 They offer high VRAM (40–192GB), strong memory bandwidth, and features like multi-instance GPU (MIG) or NVLink for scaling across clusters.
-Examples include NVIDIA A100, H100 and B200, as well as AMD MI300X and MI350X.
+Examples include NVIDIA A100, H100, and B200, as well as AMD MI300X and MI350X.

 For teams renting cloud compute or deploying LLM on-prem, data center GPUs are usually the most practical choice.